Keyur25/python-shell/doc/language.md

 # Language

 A shell can be considered as a language for executing commands.
-COMP0010 Shell is an interactive shell, that is it parses user's command lines and executes the specified commands in a loop, known also as [REPL]((https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), that
+This shell is an interactive shell, that is it parses user's command lines and executes the specified commands in a loop, known also as [REPL]((https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), that

 1. prints a prompt message;
 2. parses user's command;